-Robert Bouchard is the Immigration Manager at MATRIX.
-He possesses almost ten years of IT staffing experience and has served in his current role with MATRIX since July 2013.
-He is responsible for managing all immigration related matters across the organization.
+Robert Bouchard is a Recruiter at MATRIX with over ten years of IT staffing experience, after serving for a few years as the Immigration Manager.
 Robert earned a BBA from Georgia Southern University and lives and breathes Atlanta Falcons football.
-Please connect with him on LinkedIn.

 Tech Hiring: Have You Considered H1B Candidates?